-It is way fresher when you use coffee grinders to grind your own, the beans are higher quality when you buy them whole, and you can pick the size and shape of the grounds.
+There are a number of reasons why people seek the best coffee grinder to grind their own coffee.
+Coffee is fresher when you grind up your own.
+The coffee beans are higher quality flavor when you buy them whole, and you can pick the grind size and shape of the grounds.

-When you’ve tasted “fresh ground coffee” you’ll suddenly know that you’ve been missing something in your morning brew.
-But, what are the best coffee grinders for fresh coffee?
+This is why coffee experts always seem to stress that for the perfect cup of coffee, fresh is always best and grind your own!
+When you’ve tasted “fresh ground coffee” you’ll suddenly know that you’ve been missing something vital in your morning brew.

-Two Types Of Coffee Grinders: Burr And Blade
+The Best Coffee Grinders: Burr or Blade

 There are a lot of really inexpensive coffee bean grinders that can be found in many stores, but they tend to all be of the blade type, which offer multiple sized grounds in each batch.

-Worse than that, most of these kinds of grinders create a lot of heat which burns the grounds each time they’re cut making the coffee even more bitter and poor tasting.
+Worse than that, most of these kinds of grinders create a lot of heat which burns the grounds each time they’re cut, making the coffee even more bitter and poor tasting.

-Each one makes an identically sized coffee ground as it passes the bean.
+Each one makes an identically sized coffee grounds as it passes the bean.
 Plus, since the spinning surface with the burrs is much larger, it doesn’t get hot like the smaller, cheaper coffee grinders do.

 Most of these grinders are adjustable to make different sized grounds to accommodate the different styles of coffees like French Press, Percolator, or Drip Coffee.

 The surface with the burrs in it only needs to be adjusted to a different angle for the grounds to come out a different size.
-In the conical burr grinder the burr surface moves at a very slow speed, never generating heat and being very silent in the process.
+In the conical burr grinder, the burr surface moves at a very slow speed, never generating heat and being very silent in the process.

 They rarely clog up with coffee grounds which can be important if you’re dealing with oily or flavored grounds.
 The wheel burr type is slightly less expensive than the conical burr and the surface with the burrs typically travels much faster as well.
 This makes it slightly more noisy and it does generate more heat, but not as much as the cheap blade grinders so it’s a good trade-off if you’re short on money.